 Start here for a welcome video, gift shop, and café.

-Hand hewn log meeting/dining hall seating 70 with full service kitchen, bathrooms, convenient parking, private back porch, and special Way Back Weekend packages available
+Hand hewn log meeting/dining hall seating 64 with full service kitchen, bathrooms, convenient parking, and private back porch.

 Home to the Heritage Farm Artisan Guild and 8 interactive folk art studios including the Smithsonian multi-purpose room.

-Largest reception hall seating 200 guests with 4 bathrooms, full-service kitchen, beautiful wood paneling, and special Way Back Weekend packages available
+Largest reception hall seating 150 guests with 4 bathrooms, full-service kitchen, and beautiful wood paneling.

 Original property home turned modern farmhouse lodging for up to 8 people